leebyron/til/entries/ascii table.md

   everywhere, and all should work in your terminal!
 Try `⌃H` for a home-row oriented backspace.

-[^actually utf8]: These days it's really UTF-8 thats ubiquitous.
+[^actually-utf8]: These days it's really UTF-8 thats ubiquitous.

 [ascii]: https://en.wikipedia.org/wiki/ASCII
 [baudot code]: https://en.wikipedia.org/wiki/Baudot_code